 provide communications between the LAFD and outside agencies, including

-the Governor's Office of Emergency Services (OES).
+the County of Los Angeles and the Governor's Office of Emergency Services

 The LAFD ACS also provides communications support